SkylineCommunications/dataminer-docs/connector-help/connector_help/Alpha_XM-2-300HP_DPM.md

 ## Notes

-The driver executes some tests on the retrieved data.
+The connector executes some tests on the retrieved data.
 The results are visible in the element.

 ### Float State test